Doc Shaw: Life and career

 Shaw was born in Atlanta, Georgia.
 He appeared in print ads and acted in television commercials.

-In 2006, he earned the role of Malik Payne on the TBS sitcom, Tyler Perry's House of Payne.
-Shaw's character, Malik, is introduced as a witty preteen whose antics often get him in unintentional trouble.
-As he grows into a young adult, he is given more mature storylines, and by the ninth season - he is expecting his first child with his live-in girlfriend.
+In 2006 Shaw earned the role of Malik Payne on the TBS sitcom, Tyler Perry's House of Payne.
+His character Malik is introduced as a witty preteen whose antics often land him in unintentional trouble.
+As he matures into an adult, he is given age-appropriate storylines, and by the ninth season he is expecting his first child with his live-in girlfriend.

-He was a presenter at the 39th annual NAACP Image Awards ceremony in 2008.
+Shaw was a presenter at the 39th annual NAACP Image Awards ceremony in 2008.

-He joined the cast of Disney Channel sitcom The Suite Life on Deck for the show's second season which began airing on August 7, 2009, although he did not make his debut until the episode "Roomies," which aired on October 16, 2009.
+Shaw joined the cast of Disney Channel sitcom The Suite Life on Deck for the show's second season which began airing on August 7, 2009, although he did not make his debut until the episode "Roomies," which aired on October 16, 2009.
 He played Marcus Little, a former Grammy Award winner whose career ended after his record label dumped him.
 On August 20, 2010, Shaw made his final appearance in The Suite Life on Deck.

 Shaw next appeared on Pair of Kings with Mitchel Musso from Hannah Montana.
 Shaw made his singing and rapping debut on the Pair of Kings theme song, "Top of the World", also performed by Musso.
 The song was featured on Radio Disney on September 10, 2010.
-Pair of Kings airs on Disney XD.
+Pair of Kings aired on Disney XD.